1. Home

 Federal Solar Tax Credit FAQ

 The Residential Clean Energy Credit is a solar tax credit that’s like a coupon for 30% off your home solar installation, backed and funded by the federal government.
-In the year that you install solar, the Residential Clean Energy Credit can greatly reduce or even eliminate the taxes that you would have otherwise owed to the federal government.
+While it doesn’t reduce the upfront cost you’ll pay to your installer, the Residential Clean Energy Credit can greatly reduce or even eliminate the taxes that you would have otherwise owed to the federal government in the year you install solar.

 How Does the Federal Solar Tax Credit Work?